t04glovern/alexa-gadget-cat-feeder/.blog/README.md

 If the goal for your product is to simply give it Alexa support then the design above is both simpler and less prone to security holes.

 1. Device is paired with Echo (or any other Alexa bluetooth device).
-2. Device recieves events over Bluetooth messages when skills are invoked.
+2. Device receives events over Bluetooth messages when skills are invoked.
 3. Device can react & respond through the Alexa device.

 ---